AURORA | Museo de Baler and Quezon Park, Windows to Baler's Rich Past

 Museo de Baler's main entrance

-Inside, welcoming museum visitors are unfurled flags of Philippines and Spain, giving a hint to the town's Hispanic history.
+Inside, welcoming museum visitors are unfurled flags of Philippines and Spain, giving a hint to the town's paramount history during the Spanish period.
 Baler is center to the Philippine-Spanish Friendship day celebration that falls on June 30, same date when the Siege of Baler broke out at the town's church in 1898.
-The siege is an important turning point in the country's colonial history that is overshadowed by stories of greatness of Manuel Quezon, the so-called "Star of Baler".

 Wall photographs depicting Baler's rich history